-My son got punched one month and 1/2 ago on both ears and since then he has ringing in the ear, headaches, jaw pain, pain on back of the ear, it hurts when he chews and open his mouth.
+Question: My son got punched six weeks ago on both ears.
+Since then he has ringing in the ear, headaches, jaw pain, and persistent pain on back of the ear, it hurts when he chews and open his mouth.
 I took him to a dentist to see if it’s TMJ, but that came out negative.
 What else can it be?
-His Dr said it could be psychological, what do you think?
+His doctor said it could be psychological, could these things all be the result of the ear trauma?

 Finally, one can suffer fractures to the temporal bone (bone behind the ear) and/or to the mandible or jaw bone.
 A small fracture to the mandible can cause headaches, jaw pain and pain behind the ear.
 I would suggest that your son be seen by an Otolaryngologist (ENT doctor), have his hearing checked and have xrays or CT done, if this has not been done already.
 He may need to see an oral surgeon, depending on the findings.
 I would not suggest that his problems are psychological until he has been well evaluated.
 It would seem unlikely for someone to have all of these symptoms purely on a pscyhological basis.